 Bullet journalers and writers, you’re going to love this printable (and digital!) planner pack.
 Not only does it give you unlimited printing options and various sizes for whatever kind of planner you have, but you can also use it with your iPad Pro (works great with the “Paper” app on iPad!) or another writing tablet that allows for PDF files.

-There may be times where a clunky paper planner is best served where it belongs – on your desk, and where an iPad is a better fit for your project.
+There may be times where a clunky paper planner is best served where it belongs – on your desk.
+Or, times where an iPad is a better fit for your project.
 One of the best things about having the digital version of your writing planner system is being able to mark something up and just exporting it so you can print a copy for your binder.
 Having both options at your disposal is the key to staying organized.

 This is a planner system designed for writers that you can use forever.
 And, you get all my updates for free.
 Other modules will be available in a few weeks, but you’ll have the ultimate planner for your blogging and writing activities.